crodriguez1a/matrix-factorization-spark/README.md

 # matrix-factorization-spark
-A PySpark implementation of Matrix Factorizations at Scale (Gittens et.al)
+A minimal PySpark implementation of Matrix Factorizations at Scale (Gittens et.al)

 ## Running the Cluster